 The Solution: Nullable Tenant Constraint

-To solve this, I introduced a more efficient approach: removing the default_data table and consolidating all data into the tenant_data table.
+table.
 Instead of copying default data for every new tenant, we made the tenant constraint nullable.
 Here’s how the system works now:

-• Querying Default and Tenant Data: When querying the table, we simply check for both tenant-specific data (using the logged-in tenant’s ID) and default data (where tenant_id IS NULL).
-For example: SELECT * FROM tenant_data WHERE tenant_id = <logged_in_tenant_id> OR tenant_id IS NULL
+. - Querying Default and Tenant Data: When querying the table, we simply check for both tenant-specific data (using the logged-in tenant’s ID) and default data (where

 This ensures that each tenant sees both their own data and the shared default data without needing to copy or duplicate the default entries across tenants.